Generalized Ricci Curvature Bounds for Three Dimensional Contact Subriemannian manifolds

-If we denote the dimension of the vector space $\Delta^i_x$ by $n^i_x$, then the growth vector of the distribution $\Delta$ at the point $x$ is defined by $(n^1_x,n^2_x,...,n^k_x)$.
-The distribution $\Delta$ is called regular if the growth vector is the same for all points $x$.
-The Hausdorff dimension of a subriemannian manifold defined by a regular distribution $\Delta$ is given by $\sum_{i=1}^ki(n_i-n_{i-1})$.
+Finally, let us discuss the subriemannian geodesics and the corresponding geodesic flow.
 As in Riemannian geometry, horizontal curves which realize the infimum in (\ref{CCdistance}) are called length minimizing geodesics (or simply geodesics).
-From now on all manifolds are assumed to be complete with respect to a given subriemannian distance.
-It means that given any two points on the manifold, there is at least one geodesic joining them.
+From now on, all subriemannian manifolds are assumed to be complete as a metric space.
+It follows that given any two points on the manifold, there is at least one constant speed geodesic joining them.
 Next we will discuss one type of geodesics called normal geodesics.
 For this let us recall several notions in the symplectic geometry of the cotangent bundle $T^*M$.
-Let $\pi:T^*M\to M$ be the projection map, the tautological one form $\theta$ on $T^*M$ is defined by
+Let $\pi:T^*M\to M$ be the projection map, the tautological one-form $\theta$ on $T^*M$ is defined by

-where $\alpha$ is in the cotangent bundle $T^*M$ and $V$ is a tangent vector on the manifold $T^*M$ at $\alpha$.
+where $\alpha$ is in the cotangent bundle $T^*M$ and $X$ is a tangent vector on the manifold $T^*M$ at $\alpha$.